wamathaiwandeto/Indian-Startup-Ecosystem/README.md

 # LP1
-A repository for the Azubi Africa Data Analyst LP-1 project
+A repository for the Azubi Africa Data Analyst India Startup Ecosystem project